The glaze captures the imagination . . .

 . . . the art of life is centered on the dinner table.

 The Victorian etiquette books were heavy with standards that were unattainable for most consumers.
-There were bone plates, fish plates, underplates in the list.
-And of course, there was the time required to set such a table and maintain a lifestyle dictated by the past that was no longer practical in the every day of life.
+There were bone plates, fish plates, under plates on the long list in proper etiquette books.
+And, of course, the time needed to set the table.
+That lifestyle was dictated by the past that was no longer practical in the every day of life.

-American Modern set a new standard – multi-functional and undecorated pieces that could be mixed by the homemaker at will.
-In their book, Russel and Mary Wright wrote, that each table setting would be a unique design – a work of art created by the homemaker.
+American Modern set a new standard.
+He designed multi-functional pieces lacking decoration.
+Russel and Mary Wright wrote in their book that each table setting would be a unique design.
+It would be a work of art created by the homemaker.
 The art of the table.

 IMG_9370